 Massage work requires good body mechanics, body awareness, and a keen ability to focus.
 Before enrolling in massage school, I was building furniture, making sculpture and painting—I had tested all of those skills.
 Having received massage, I realized the benefits and wanted to learn more.
 In many ways, it was a natural progression from the physical work and spiritual exploration I had already been doing.
 Since my massage school enrollment in 2000, I’ve not gone more than a few weeks without practicing.

-I began my study at the Swedish Institute of Massage in New York City, and I completed my studies at the Downeast School of Massage in Waldoboro, Maine.
-I have been licensed to practice since 2002.
+I began my study at the Swedish Institute of Massage in New York City, and completed my studies in 2002 at the Downeast School of Massage in Waldoboro, Maine.
 I received additional training in Cranio Sacral Therapy at the Upledger Institute in Massachusetts and studied with Taoist teacher, Mantak Chia, in New York.
 The work I learned with Mantak Chia is a powerful form of abdominal massage that helps to align and vitalize the visceral organs, musculature and connective tissues of the abdomen.